 Note about pumpkin fertilizing: Pumpkins are heavy feeders, meaning that they need lots of nutrients from the soil to produce healthy fruits.
 And which fertilizer is best depends on the growing stage:

 - For maximum fruit production, which occurs during stages 7 and 8, your pumpkins need both phosphorous and potassium.
-Vegetable Food fertilizer from Master Nursery has a good balance of the major nutrients.

 Stage 1: Plant the Seed